rnd-team-dev/plotoptix/README.rst

 PlotOptiX was also successfully tested on the `Google Cloud Platform <https://cloud.google.com/>`__, using Compute Engine instance with 2x V100 GPU's and Ubuntu 18.04 image.
 Here are the `installation steps <https://github.com/rnd-team-dev/plotoptix/blob/master/gcp_install_gpu.txt>`__ so you can save some precious seconds (FFmpeg not included).

 Windows should be ready to go in most cases.
 You need to do some more typing in Linux.
-For video encoding you need to install CUDA toolkit in both Linux and Windows.

 Windows prerequisites
 ---------------------